steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 Finally, any formatting options passed in on the command line are considered the most specific, providing a final level of override to determine the final configuration.

-In this way, a formatting options configuration is determined for each file processed during a recursive (`-r`) Mdfmt run, allowing for different Markdown files to be processed with different options.
+In this way, a formatting options configuration is determined for each file processed.
+In a large recursive (`-r`) Mdfmt run, this allows different Markdown files to be processed with different options.

 ### 7.4.
 What Triggers The Use Of .mdfmt

+The definition of [processing root](./Glossary.md#processing-root) describes how, on startup, Mdfmt finds its `.mdfmt` file.

+Mdfmt looks at the [target path](./Glossary.md#target-path) being processed.
+Let the [target directory](./Glossary.md#target-directory) be defined as follows:

+- If the target path from the command line is a file, the _target directory_ is the directory containing this file.
-If the path passed to Mdfmt on the command line is a directory, and this directory contains a file named `.mdfmt`, this triggers the loading and use of the `.mdfmt` file.
+- If the target path from the command line is a directory, the _target directory_ is the target path.

-This is a bit limiting, and needs to be improved.
-It means that the only way to apply a `.mdfmt` file when working with a large repository of documentation is recursively from the root.

-> Idea for future improvement: If there is no `.mdfmt` file in the directory being processed, scan the parent directories for `.mdfmt` files and use the nearest one that is found.
+Mdfmt first checks to see if the target directory has a `.mdfmt` file, and then it checks the parent directory, and each successive ancestor directory.
+The first directory containing a `.mdfmt` file defines the [processing root](./Glossary.md#processing-root), which is the root of the files that Mdfmt can see and process.
+The `.mdfmt` file in the processing root directory determines the formatting options that are applied.

+If an `.mdfmt` file is found, the formatting options it specifies can be overridden on the command line.

+The presence of a `.mdfmt` file is not required.
+In the absence of a `.mdfmt` file, the only formatting options that are applied are any that are specified on the command line.

 ## 8. Return Value